 What to Know About Racial Covenants

-Without a doubt , we have a dark past.
+Without a doubt, we have a dark past.
 To learn what went on many years ago in our country is disgusting.
 Many had hate in their hearts.
-Since then we have come a long way, but racism certainly still exists.
+Since then, we have come a long way, but racism still exists.

-After doing research on house covenants, I learned quite a bit about racism in the real estate sector.
+After researching house covenants, I learned quite a bit about racism in the real estate sector.

 Have you ever heard about racial covenants?
-If you're thinking no, I'm not surprised.
+If you don't think so, I'm not surprised.
 I would be in the same camp until just recently.

-For the thirty six years I've practiced real estate, restrictive covenants were always assumed to be more about property than the human race.
+For the thirty-six years I've practiced real estate, restrictive covenants in home sales were always assumed to be more about a property than the human race.
 Little did I know there was also a seedy underbelly waiting to be discovered.

-We are going to look at the general meaning of house covenants, along with a detailed look at racially restrictive covenants.
+We will look at the general meaning of house covenants and a detailed look at racially restrictive covenants.

-You may be surprised what you learn here.
+You may be surprised by what you learn here.